EconomyLens.com

 Related

-The commission will now formally exchange with the Mercosur countries and two months after those exchanges, provisional application will begin, EU trade spokesman Olof Gill told reporters.
 The deal still needs a green light from lawmakers in the European Parliament, which referred it to the EU’s top court within days of being inked in January.
 France has led opposition to the deal and unsuccessfully attempted to block it over worries for its farmers, who fear being undercut by cheaper goods from Brazil and its neighbours.
+French President Emmanuel Macron called the decision a “bad surprise” that ignored the European Parliament, but Germany and Spain welcomed the step.
+“Companies and people from both continents can finally benefit from more prosperity and growth,” German Foreign Minister Johann Wadephul said.

-French agriculture minister Annie Genevard said shortly after the announcement that she regretted the commission’s decision.
-She added it was “very damaging to the functioning of our institutions and, above all, to the spirit of our European institutions.”
+Provisional application will begin on “the first day of the second month following the date on which the EU and Uruguay (as first Mercosur country to ratify) exchange notes verbales,” EU trade spokesman Olof Gill later clarified.
+French agriculture minister Annie Genevard said the decision was “very damaging to the functioning of our institutions and, above all, to the spirit of our European institutions.”
 But Gill said EU states had “empowered” the commission to take such a decision.
-The deal will provisionally apply to the Mercosur countries that have ratified it, Gill said, adding the commission anticipated remaining members Brazil and Paraguay would do so “soon.”
+The deal will provisionally apply to the Mercosur countries that have ratified it, Gill told reporters, adding that the commission anticipated remaining members Brazil and Paraguay would do so “soon.”

 Reacting to von der Leyen’s announcement, French EU lawmaker Celine Imart accused the commission of “showing contempt” for farmers.
-“The commission is sending a disastrous signal to our farmers, who are already struggling, and is further fuelling distrust of the European Union,” she said.
 “We will continue to fight with determination to ensure that this provisional application never becomes permanent,” she told AFP.

 © 2024 AFP